mustafar/nh-recipes/content/blog/bhappa-doi/index.md

 ## Directions

 ### Hung yogurt
-The recipe calls for yogurt that has been hung (made into yoghurt cheese).
+The recipe calls for yogurt that has been hung (made into yogurt cheese).
 During Indian summers, hang in the fridge for 6-8 hours.
 You can put muslin in a sieve over a bowl to collect the water.

-Whip the yoghurt.
+Whip the yogurt.
 Mix in the condensed milk well.
 Pour into a ovenproof dish, the taller the better.

 Place dish into a pressure cooker with about 2-2.5 inches of boiling water.
 Put the cooker lid on __without the whistle__, for exactly 20 mins .